Hello, darling! I’m glad you’re here.

 I’m Becky Stone, the lady behind all the books and bling.
-I’m a lifetime jewelry lover and a professional writer/editor with a passion for all things written and/or bejeweled.
+I’m a life-long jewelry lover and a professional Writer and Editor with a passion for all things written and/or bejeweled.

 Are you here for the Library side?
 My Index of Book Reviews is where you want to be.

 I love to connect with my readers, so feel free to shoot me an email or connect with me on Instagram, Facebook, Pinterest, Twitter, or Goodreads.